 The best tequila for margaritas is blanco or silver tequila, in my opinion.
-It has a more prominent flavor that works well with the citrus juices.
-You can also use gold tequila that is a little smoother, or use reposado, which is a mix of silver and gold.
+It has a more prominent flavor that works well with citrus juices.
+You can also use gold tequila which is a little smoother, or use reposado, which is a mix of silver and gold.

 Yes, you can freeze grapefruit margaritas!
 They are best kept in an airtight glass or plastic container in the freezer.
 I like to store them in a pitcher.